RJTLM/Comprehensive-Analysis-and-Enhancement-of-Software-Testing-Techniques-Java-Cypress/Report.md

 ## Test Method Analysis (5 Marks)

-Evaluate the existing test methods against the mutants created and provide an opinion on the sufficiency of the tests.

 ### Analysis for Test Method 1: BubbleSort

 **Observations:**

-The test method that was chosen is ‘testBubbleSort()’ this test method initialises an array of unsorted Integers that is then passed to method to be sorted and then compare to see that the results match the defined sorted order.
+The test method that was chosen is `testBubbleSort()’` this test method initialises an array of unsorted Integers that is then passed to method to be sorted and then compare to see that the results match the defined sorted order.
 The test data is `[4,3,0,11,7,5,15,12,99,1]` with an expected result of `[0,1,3,4,5,7,11,12,15,99]`.
 The test data under the mutation testing strongly kills mutants 1,2 and 4 and the third mutant remains undetected due to the fact it is an equivalent mutant.

 **Sufficiency of Testing:**